History of Starling Marte in Timeline

 On July 2, 2012, Starling Marte was named the International League Player of the Week while playing for the Indianapolis Indians.

-July 26, 2012: MLB Promotion and First Career Home Run
+July 26, 2012: MLB Promotion and Home Run on First Pitch

-On July 26, 2012, Starling Marte was promoted to the major leagues by the Pittsburgh Pirates, becoming the first graduate of their Latin American complex to reach the MLB.
-He hit a home run on the first pitch he faced from Dallas Keuchel of the Houston Astros.
+On July 26, 2012, Starling Marte was promoted to the major leagues by the Pittsburgh Pirates from the Indianapolis Indians and became the first graduate of the Pirates' Latin American complex to reach the major leagues.
+He hit a home run on the first pitch of his major league career against the Houston Astros pitcher Dallas Keuchel.

 2012: MLB Debut with the Pittsburgh Pirates

-In 2012, Starling Marte made his Major League Baseball debut with the Pittsburgh Pirates.
+In 2012, Starling Marte made his Major League Baseball (MLB) debut with the Pittsburgh Pirates.

 June 25, 2013: First Multi-Home Run Game

-On June 25, 2013, Starling Marte had his first multi-home run game, hitting two home runs against Jeff Locke in a 9–4 victory over the Seattle Mariners.
+On June 25, 2013, Starling Marte hit two home runs off of Jeff Locke in a 9-4 victory over the Seattle Mariners, marking the first multi-home run game of his career.

-Since 2013, Starling Marte and Jean Segura were the only two MLB players to have stolen 20 or more bases each season.
+Since 2013, Starling Marte and Jean Segura were the only two MLB players to have stolen 20 or more bases each season, highlighting Marte's consistent performance over the years.
+In 2018, he played in 145 games, batting .277/.327/.460 with 20 home runs, 72 RBI, and 33 stolen bases.

 March 28, 2014: Signed 6-Year Deal with Pirates